Haemangiopericytoma / Solitary Fibrous tumour (HPC-SFT)

 When viewed under a microscope the appearance of haemangiopericytomas and solitary fibrous tumours are quite different, so the two names have been kept when referring to tumours of the central nervous system (which consists of the brain and spinal cord).
 However, when these tumours are studied in a laboratory similar genetic patterns can be seen and hence they are classified as one tumour type but with 3 distinct grades.

-In the central nervous system (CNS) the most common cells for these tumours to develop from are those that form the meninges, the membrane that surrounds the brain and spinal cord, and from cells that form the vasculature (blood vessels) within the brain.
+In the central nervous system (CNS) the most common cells for these tumours to develop from are the pericyte cells that surround the capillaries (blood vessels) that irrigate the meninges, the membrane that surrounds the brain and spinal cord.

 What grades of haemangiopericytoma/solitary fibrous tumour (HPC-SFT) appear within the brain and spine?